Customers are important in any kind of business. More so when you’re running a restaurant.

 You want every customer to leave your restaurant with an excellent customer experience – raving about how the waiters politely greeted them, how the chef accommodated to their difficult requests, how the food arrived within a reasonable time even though the place was packed, and how the manager came over and checked if everything was okay.

 Customers always talk – and share almost everything on social media – so you want them to be saying positive things about your restaurant.
+When customers have a positive experience, they turn into loyal customers and brand advocates.

 Some of the awards he’s received are the Best Pub Grub by Time Out KL Food Awards (2012), Malaysia Tatler – Best New Restaurant (2018), HAPA Personality F&B – Champion of Innovation (2018), Malaysia Tatler – Best New Restaurant (2020).